 The present members of the Administrative Council are: Guido Vergouwen o.p., former Rector of the University of Fribourg Suisse, President.
 Claude Selis o.p., biblical and oriental scholar, financial delegate.
 Philippe Malherbe, barrister at law, Secretary.
 Christian Cannuyer, Professor in the Faculty of Theology, Lille, Administrator.
 Thomas Eggensperger o.p., Professor of Theology and President of the Chenu Institute, Berlin.
 Administrator.

-The present members of the General Assembly include among others: Joseph Famerée, Dean of the Faculty of Theology at the catholic University of Louvain-la-Neuve.
+The present members of the General Assembly include among others: Joseph Famerée, Professor in the Faculty of Theology at the catholic University of Louvain-la-Neuve.
 Emilio Platti o.p., Emeritus Professor of Islamic Studies at the Royal University of Leuven and the Catholic Institute of Paris, Michel Ghins, Emeritus Professor of the catholic University of Louvain-la-Neuve.

 Please see below the full text of the present Statutes (since 2004) of the Association.